 There are a thousand and one ways to cook a turkey.
 Just google "how to cook a turkey"; you'll find that some swear by a wet brine while others insist on a good dry brine.
 Here at Food52, 500°F is a favorite oven temperature for roast turkey (hi, Judy), though others vouch for a lower, steadier heat, closer to 350°F or 375°F. Regardless of how you choose to roast a turkey this Thanksgiving, Eric Kim is here to show you his favorite way to do it—from a home cook's perspective—and it's a lot simpler than you'd think.

-Growing up in Georgia, Thanksgiving for me meant driving a couple hours south to my Aunt Joy's house in Augusta.
+Growing up in Georgia, Thanksgiving for me meant driving a couple hours south to my Aunt Joy's house, in Augusta.
 We'd arrive Wednesday night and stay up late playing video games with the cousins.
-First thing the next morning, at around 4 or 5 a.m., my mom and aunt would put the bird in the oven and roast it low and slow for eight hours, basting it every 30 minutes and watching it like hawks.
+First thing the next morning, at around 4 or 5 a.m., my mom and aunt would put the bird in the oven and roast it low and slow for 8 hours, basting it every 30 minutes and watching it like hawks.
 It was such an ordeal.